The word that is used most often to describe Spaniels’ temperament is happy. Who doesn’t want a happy dog!

 American Cocker Spaniel

 The American Cocker Spaniel is smart, loyal, and easy to train.
-They started as hunting dogs, but today they are one of the more popular family pets, ranking number 30 on the AKC popularity chart.
+They started as hunting dogs, but today, they are more popular family pets, ranking number 30 on the AKC popularity chart.
 The term “Cocker” is part of their name because the primary game they hunted was the American woodcock.

 Cocker Spaniels are small to medium size ranging from 20 to 30 pounds.
 They are big enough for sports and rough and tumble play but small enough so you can carry one if you need to.
 They can be a variety of colors, including black, white, brown, and red.
 The requirements to qualify as an AKC show dog are fairly strict for size and color.
 The standards are detailed here.